Why Most Small Manufacturers Don't Need an ERP (And What to Build Instead)

 Bubble AI is not ready to replace developers.
 Not even close.
 You’ll get stuck when you need to make changes or fix bugs.

 For agencies?
 We’re still building everything from scratch.
 Our clients need custom solutions, not templates.
+The Agent is occasionally useful for scaffolding.
+It doesn’t replace judgment calls on architecture.

 Bubble AI generates screens.
 It doesn't know what your business actually needs.